BSEL-UC3M/HoloLens2and3DSlicer-PedicleScrewPlacementPlanning/README.md

  - Unity version used: 2019.3.9f1
  - For further questions, please contact apose@ing.uc3m.es

+## Citation
+This repository will complement a paper that is currently under revision for its publication.
+When it's accepted, the corresponding citation will be updated here.
+If you find this useful, we kindly ask that you return to this page to check for the updated citation and cite our work in any related publications.

 ## Aknowledgements
  - Code: This repository borrows code from [OpenIGTLink-Unity](https://github.com/franklinwk/OpenIGTLink-Unity) and [ShaderTutorials](https://github.com/ronja-tutorials/ShaderTutorials).
 Please, acknowledge their work if you find this repository useful!